dbgomez94/dbgomez94.github.io/_posts/2024-06-01-from-project-to-publication.md

 ![non-firearm suicides vs number of gun laws](/assets/img/nfsr-vs-ngl.png)

-Absolutely flat. **Statistical tests revealed that there is no statistically significant association between non-firearm suicide rates and number of gun laws.**
+Absolutely flat. **Statistical tests revealed that there was no statistically significant association between non-firearm suicide rates and number of gun laws.**

 These results directly contradict the inevitability of suicide.
-Measures that reduce suicides by firearms do not exacerbate suicide by other means.
-One interpretation of our findings is as follows. **It is not that people who live in states with fewer gun laws are more suicidal, it is that these people have access to much more lethal means.**
+Measures that reduce suicides by firearms do not exacerbate suicide by other means. **It is not that people who live in states with fewer gun laws are more suicidal, it is that those people have access to much more lethal means.**

-To drive this point home, consider the following statistic: nearly 90% of people who attempt suicide *and survive* go on to live and not die by suicide.
-Means matter, and means reduction can save lives.
+I offer one final statistic to support this point: nearly 90% of people who attempt suicide *and survive* go on to live and not die by suicide.
+Means matter, and reducing the lethality of the method can save lives.

 (in progress)